Adjectival/congressional-info/README.md

 # Legislator-lookup :hocho::us:

-A quick and dirty demonstration of API calls to the Sunlight Foundation.
-App built with EmberCLI.
+A quick and dirty demonstration of using multiple API calls to the Sunlight Foundation.
+App built with EmberCLI by Alex Jacks and Joel Delight.

 ## Prerequisites
 You will need the following things properly installed on your computer.